MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

    </tbody>
 </table>

-### New Boards hub
+### Updated Boards experience

-The Azure Boards hub has been updated to provide a faster user interface, consistency with other parts of the product, and improved accessibility.
-While the functionality remains the same, but you can expect a new modern design, responsive reflows, improved performance, and accessibility compliance.
+The Azure Boards user experience is being updated from the ground up.
+While the functionality remains the same, you can expect a more modern design, responsive reflows, improved performance, and accessibility compliance.

 [Learn more](../release-notes/2022/sprint-202-update#new-boards-hubs-now-available-in-public-preview) on enabling the New Boards Hub and providing us with feedback.

-Finally, most of the new features will only be available in the New Boards Hub.
+Note that most new features we are shipping in Boards are only available in the New Boards Hub.
 These investments include:

 <table>
     <thead>